Lee’s late 3 lifts Warriors over winless Bulls 129-128

 Curry was 11 for 25 from the field, including 5 of 15 on 3-pointers — a day after making 105 straight 3s to finish practice at the Bulls’ facility.

+“(Lee) handled it great,” Curry said of the final play.
+“Him and Loon had a great connection.
+He was ready to shot.
+He made a lot of big shots tonight and that was the biggest one to keep us from an 0-3 hole.”

 Zach LaVine had 33 points and appeared to hit the game-winner for winless Chicago with a 10-foot pullup with 5 seconds to play.
+LaVine, though, thought he left too much time on the clock.

+“I think I shot it a little too early,” he said.
+“I wish I had shot the ball with two or three seconds on the clock.
+Even if I miss, we still have overtime.”

 Wendell Carter Jr. had 22 points and 13 rebounds, and Lauri Markkanen added 22 for the Bulls (0-3).
 Chicago committed 24 turnovers.
-Markkanen sat out the final few minutes with an apparent leg injury.
+Markkanen sat out the final few minutes with a calf contusion.

 With his first 3 late in the first quarter, Curry became the third NBA player to amass 2,500 career made 3-pointers.
 Ray Allen (2,973) and Reggie Miller (2,560) are the others.